-Unless there is a live-in aide, the family unit size (voucher size) for an assisted occupant of a group home must be zero- or one-bedroom, depending on the PHA's subsidy standard.
+Unless there is a live-in aide, the family unit size (voucher size) for an assisted occupant of a group home must be zero- or one-bedroom.
 If there is a live-in aide, the aide must be counted in determining the household's unit size.